Scarecrow Festival 2025

 2017 - This 4th event raised £13,600

-The proceeds raised from this 4th event will be used in supporting our local school, St Chad's C of E (VC) First School, together with providing funds for further modernisation of the Church building.
+The proceeds raised from this 4th event were used in supporting our local school, St Chad's C of E (VC) First School, together with providing funds for further modernisation of the Church building.

 2021 - This 5th event raised £8,990

-The proceeds raised from this 5th event will be used in supporting our local School, St Chad’s C of E (VC) First School, the village Playing Fields Adult Gym project, and St.Chad’s Church West End Door project
+The proceeds raised from this 5th event were used in supporting our local School, St Chad’s C of E (VC) First School, the village Playing Fields Adult Gym project, and St.Chad’s Church West End Door project.

 2023 - This 6th event raised £13,500

-The proceeds raised from this 6th event will be used in supporting our local School, St Chad’s C of E (VC) First School, the Village Hall (New curtains in the Main Hall, now installed), and St.Chad’s Church West End Door project.
+The proceeds raised from this 6th event were used in supporting our local School, St Chad’s C of E (VC) First School, the Village Hall (New curtains in the Main Hall, now installed), and St.Chad’s Church West End Door project.
 (Now complete and in use, particularly for funeral services.)

 Some of the proceeds from both 2011 and 2013 Pattingham Scarecrow Festivals were used to finance the removal of the old Victorian wooden doors in the main entrance of St Chad's Church and replace these with new glass doors.
 The new glass doors were installed in January 2015.